 Other Holiday Movie Costumes

 There are a handful of other holiday movie costumes to wear if you're looking for more options.
-There are Buddy the Elf costumes and Jovi costumes which also make a great couples costume.
-(If you're really looking to be frugal for the holidays, perhaps you even got some Elf costumes for Halloween and plan to reuse them for the Christmas holiday season!)
+There are Buddy the Elf costumes and Jovi costumes which also make great Christmas couples costumes.
+(If you're really looking to be frugal for the holidays, perhaps you even got some Elf costumes for Halloween and planned to reuse them for the Christmas holiday season!)
 People that love the claymation Rudolph movie are undoubtedly familiar with the Yeti with a toothache.
 Yeti costumes aren't quite "Christmasy", but you may want one for your Rudolph movie group costume.
-However, if you're really excited to pull out all the stops on classic Christmas costumes, you might want some Ebenezer Scrooge costume pajamas for your A Christmas Carol movie marathon or if you're part of a holiday play.
+However, if you're really excited to pull out all the stops on classic Christmas costumes from the movies, you might want some Ebenezer Scrooge costume pajamas for your A Christmas Carol movie marathon, or if you're part of a holiday play.

 Other Xmas Costumes That Show Your Holiday Spirit

 One other Christmas tradition enjoyed by people young and old is watching The Nutcracker ballet.
 If you want to have a Nutcracker-themed family photo or put on your own production, we have several Nutcracker costumes you're going to want.
 (Don't forget that Uncle Drosselmeyer typically wears an eye patch!)